 Fluffy hair is light and soft in appearance and is created to give your hair volume and texture.
 It can be adapted to suit your hair texture and length and is excellent for achieving a carefree and effortlessly cool finish.
 The great thing about fluffy hair is that it lends itself well to different haircuts.
 This includes the two block haircut and will make your hair look full of life.
 You can create fluffy hair with the right styling products, volume-boosting shampoos and conditioners, and heat styling; a top tip is to blow-dry the hair upside down.

 24. Lopsided Two Block Hairstyle

 What is not to like about the two block haircut?
 The answer is nothing, and there is a good reason why it is trending.
 It can be easily adapted to suit your preference and is comfortable and stylish.
 This is one of the most fashion-forward yet versatile cuts you can opt for, letting you personalize it by playing with proportions and trying out interesting angles.
 A lopsided finish is defined by its lack of symmetry.
-This is most commonly achieved by cutting the hair so that one side is longer, but you can also opt for an uneven parting with more hair to one side.
+This is most commonly achieved by cutting the hair so that one side is longer, but you can also opt for an uneven parting with more hair on one side.

 25. Side Parted Two Block Hairstyle with Red Hair

 Red hair is a color that is bold and bright, and it is also a great way to draw attention to your hair.
 What better way to show off a cool cut than with an exciting color?
 And the two block haircut is exceptionally trendy.
 The defining feature is how it is cut into two blocks, but you can adapt the cut to suit your hair texture and length and personalize it to reflect your style.
 This includes how you wear the hair on top, and a side parting is a wonderful choice.
 The side parting is flattering on most face shapes and incredibly flattering.
 You can style it to look neat and dapper or fresh and edgy.